Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 The following startup GCODE is my custom version which has several advantages over the default Prusa startup gcode.
 First, it waits until the PINDA is at or below 35c before it does anything, and it enables the print fan to help cool it down quicker in case it's already too warm.
 It then proceeds to preheat the nozzle to warm temperature (but not the actual print temperature) so that when the printer is doing the automated bed leveling, you do not get plastic leaking everywhere.
 It sets a standardized bed temp of 65c for the automated bed leveling procedure (change this to whatever bed temperature you do your live Z adjust at) because studies have shown that doing the mesh bed leveling at the same temperature that you did your live Z adjust will be the most accurate.
 Then, it warms up and waits for your PINDA to reach 35c because studies have also shown that the PINDA is the most accurate after it has warmed up to 35c or warmer and does the mesh bed leveling.
 Finally, it warms everything up to your real printing temperatures, turns the print fan on so you don't get any ooze, runs an advanced purge line that purges better and is easier to remove from your bed (PETG!), and finally your print begins.

+**NOTE: AS OF 1/12/2018, MY GCODE BELOW WILL ONLY WORK ON THE PRUSA MK3 WITH THE CUSTOM [7X7 MESH BED LEVELING FIRMWARE](#7x7) INSTALLED.
+YOU CAN STILL USE IT ON MK2 AND MK3 WITH STOCK FIRMWARE BY CHANGING THE "G80 N7" line to just "G80"**

 ```M83  ; extruder relative mode

 ; PINDA cooling